 Working Group: Sharing The Caring For Cancer in MK – Resources Directory

-The second print run of Directories ran out: they were being distributed in the diagnosis packs, and copies were also being distributed to GP surgeries and other outlets.
-Macmillan did not agree to funding a new version of the Directory, but MKUH Cancer Services kindly offered to pay so the revised Directory was been printed and published and is now “flying off the shelves,” as an MKUH HCP described it.
+The third print run of Directories is being handed out now.
+Macmillan did not agree to funding this third printing of the Directory, but MKUH Cancer Services kindly offered to pay so the revised Directory was been printed and published and is now “flying off the shelves,” as an MKUH HCP described it.
 (Please note the Directory is available at all times online here on this site and is updated as each new item comes in.)

 Working Group: Look Good, Feel Better

-Huge thanks to Gail for being our liaison link with the LGFB Charity and making all this happen, and to Sam and Fay for officiating on the part of MKUH as well as the Bosom Pals charity that helps provide much-needed refreshments.
+Huge thanks to Gail for continuing to be our liaison link with the LGFB Charity and making all this happen, and to Sam and Fay for officiating on the part of MKUH as well as the Bosom Pals charity that provides much-appreciated refreshments.
 The workshops – which have just celebrated their two-year anniversary in Milton Keynes – have proven so popular that despite LGFB putting on some extra workshops, all are consistently booked up for several months in advance.
 The workshops truly are a heart-warming experience for all concerned and demonstrate how co-operation among local charities like the MKCPP, Bosom Pals along with the NHS can deliver amazing benefits for cancer patients and their carers whether at national or local level.

 Radiotherapy Unit and new Cancer Centre for MKUH

 The RT unit is still under discussion, but in the meantime many MKUH patients are still able to benefit from RT treatment thanks to our local NHS arrangement with Genesis Care at Linford Wood.
 Plans for the adjacent new cancer centre (for other oncology) within the MKUH grounds are now finalised and the building programme is due to get going ASAP.
 First, we’re due for another multi-storey car park which should take some of the pressure off us, but building of the new Cancer Centre is scheduled to happen right after the car park is up.

 Should the MKCPP become a charity?

 At the July 2016 meeting the Partnership decided to refer to itself as a charitable organisation, but as fund-raising needs are very limited there is little point in going through the fairly complex process of registering as a charity at this stage.
 However according to the rules, until we obtain funds amounting to £5,000, we can call ourselves a charity anyway.
 Given that we are about sharing information, networking and coming up with / implementing ideas to help cancer patients in MK and monitoring what’s going on from the patient’s point of view – not raising funds – what we’re called is not a big deal.
 Do you agree?